Azure/AvereSDK/docs/azure_reference.md

 1. Create an instance that has managed service identity enabled
 2. Change the role for the instance’s service principal from contributor to owner

 When creating the instance, turn on the Managed Service Identity optional feature (read more in the [Azure Managed Service Identity documentation](<https://docs.microsoft.com/en-us/azure/app-service/app-service-managed-service-identity>)).
 This option creates a service principal (SP) in Azure AD for the instance.
-However, the default role for these instances is contributor, which is insufficient for creating and managing an Avere vFXT cluster, so you need to change it to have the role owner.
+However, the default role for these instances is Contributor, which is insufficient for creating and managing an Avere vFXT cluster, so you need to change it to have the role Owner.

 To assign an owner role to the service principal, follow these steps: